top of page

 Before - A rug that’s too small makes even a beautiful dining set feel disconnected and the space feel cramped.
 This is a common layout mistake that subtly drags the whole room down.

-6. Vertical Blinds - If you can swap vertical blinds out for drapes, or roman shades (even simple roller shades) your windows will look bigger, cleaner, and far more up-to-date.
+If you can swap vertical blinds out for drapes or Roman shades (even simple roller shades), your windows will look bigger, cleaner, and far more up-to-date.
 Quick Tip: Drapes create the illusion that ceilings are higher when they are hung close to the ceiling and kissing the floor!

 Cozy living room with mid-century furniture, large windows showing trees, a gray sofa, orange and gray chairs, and a soft, relaxing vibe.